Differentially Private Quantiles with Smaller Error

 \section{Introduction}

 Quantiles are a fundamental statistic of distributions with broad applications in data analysis.
 In this paper, we consider the estimation of \textit{multiple} quantiles under differential privacy.
 Given a dataset $X$ of $n$ real numbers and quantiles $0 < q_1 < \dots < q_m < 1$ the goal is to output estimates $z_1,\dots,z_m$ such that the fraction of data points less than $z_i$ is approximately $q_i$.
 We measure the error by the difference between the rank of $z_i$ in $X$ and the optimal rank $q_i n$.
 For the ease of exposition, we first consider the case where elements of $X$ are integers in $\{1,\dots,b\}$ and the error probability is bounded by $1/b$.
+In particular, the ratio $\psi$ between the closest pair of points and the domain size is bounded by~$b$.
 Past mechanisms fall into two categories based on the type of privacy guarantee achieved.
 For pure $\varepsilon$-differential privacy, the best known bound on maximum rank error of $O\left(\log(b)\log^2(m)/\varepsilon\right)$ is due to Kaplan, Schnapp, and Stemmer~\cite{DBLP:conf/icml/KaplanSS22}.
-On the other hand, work on approximate differential privacy $(\varepsilon,\delta)$, has largely focused on controlling how the error grows with the domain size~$b$~\cite{10.1145/3188745.3188946,10.1145/3313276.3316312,KKM+20,10.1145/3564246.3585148}.
-For small values of $\delta$, for example when $\log(1/\delta) > \log(b)\log^2(m)$, the bound on rank error exceeds that of methods guaranteeing pure differential privacy.
+On the other hand, work on approximate differential privacy has largely focused on controlling how the error grows with the domain size~$b$~\cite{10.1145/3188745.3188946,10.1145/3313276.3316312,KKM+20,10.1145/3564246.3585148}.
+These results reduce the dependence on $b$ down to $\log^*(b)$, but introduce $\log(\frac{1}{\delta})$ factors---for small values of $\delta$, for example when $\log(1/\delta) > \log(b)\log^2(m)$, the bound on rank error exceeds that of methods guaranteeing pure differential privacy.